angela1C/Programming-and-Scripting-Project/README.md

 The python program can also be run inside the environment of an iPython session using the `%run` command.
  `% run project_iris.py`
+ I used `ipython` to run interactive code as I was developing the script.

 ### Loading python libraries